 Salary & Benefits

-- Insurance: A comprehensive health care benefits package including medical, dental and basic life insurance.
+- Insurance: We offer a comprehensive health care benefits package including medical, dental, and basic life insurance.

 Email your cover letter, resume, and five (5) professional references to firstname.lastname@example.org.

-Priority consideration given to those who apply by October 19, 2018.
+Priority consideration given to those who apply by December 21, 2018 .
+Open until filled

 Tacoma Community House is an Equal Opportunity Employer